Onirau/Spicetify-FAD/README.md

 # Installation Insturctions

+First of all, I wouldn't recommend using this extension unless you're ok with occasional bugs.

-I would recommend installing the wrapper and that's it; you'll have automatic updates.
+Despite that, I would recommend installing the wrapper and that's it; you'll have automatic updates.

 Drag and drop the wrapper into your Spiectify extensions folder and do the following commands.